11 Mixing Tips for Panning Music with Intention

 Bring them up in solo—it’s okay, I won’t tell anyone—and pan them left and right at equal volume.
 Listen in headphones for a second: does the snare lean toward the left of the picture?
 If so, bring the left overhead channel closer to center by degrees until the snare is located in the middle.
 How’s your kick doing now?
 Is it off to the side a smidge?
 You can compensate with minimal panning of the right channel, or you can leave it: the kick drum mic will draw more focus to the center than the close-snare mic, whose fundamental frequencies compete more with what the overheads are likely to capture.

 I prefer this audio panning technique to time-aligning plug-ins most of the time, because it feels more organic to my ears.
 Plug-ins like Auto-Align can do wonders for a picture-perfect image, but you might find they flatten out the sound, or snuff out the energy a bit.
+Still, you may want to try some manual time-alignment to make sure the snare is in phase between the left and right overheads.

-Post script: if you don’t want a centered snare, that’s fine (a slightly off-center snare works well in the Tool song “Ænema,” for example) but all the positioning recommendations above still apply, and that’s because of this next tip:
+If you don’t want a centered snare, that’s fine (a slightly off-center snare works well in the Tool song “Ænema,” for example) but all the positioning recommendations above still apply, and that’s because of this next tip:

 This can be your intent, sure, but intention is everything: the snap and ambiance of close-mic’d drums are frequently found in stereo overheads, so tread carefully, lest you induce disorienting phasing mixups.